aufbauprinzip/ESP8266-LED-RGB-Color-Picker/README.md

 ## Setup & Functions

 In this project I used an Adafruit Feather Huzzah ESP8266 which controls a RGBW LED strip through N-channel MOSFET's.
 The microcontroller is connected to the home WiFi network and can be controlled from any device that can run a browser.
+The html, css and javascript files will run from the SPI Flash File System (SPIFFS).

-A parts list and more detailed descriptions of the project (schematics, PCB desgin, etc.) can be found on https://www.aufbauprinzip.com/blog/
+You can find more details on this project on https://www.aufbauprinzip.com/blog/

 ### Functions